thewca/wca-regulations/wca-regulations_2012.md

 - 2n) Competitors may verbally dispute a ruling to the WCA Delegate.
 - 2o) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the start of the next round of the event.
 - 2p) The WCA Delegate must resolve the dispute before the start of the next round of the event.
-- 2r) The competitor must accept the final ruling of the WCA Delegate.
-Penalty: disqualification of the competitor from the competition.
+- 2r) The competitor must accept all final rulings of the WCA Delegate.
+Penalty: disqualification from the competition.
 - 2s) Exceptions for documented disabilities:
   - 2s1) For competitors with hearing disabilities, judges may replace the vocal instructions with hand signals.
   - 2s2) For competitors with physical disabilities, judges may assist with starting and stopping the timer.